OData/v3ProtocolDocument/OData JSON Verbose Format.markdown

 #### 4.1.1.3 Entity Metadata for Functions ####

 Starting in the OData 3.0 protocol, the `functions` name/value pair MAY be included in `__metadata`.
-The value is a JSON object that contains Function advertisement name/value pairs.
+The value is a JSON object that contains function advertisement name/value pairs.
 See [Advertisement for a Function or Action](#advertisementforafunctionoraction) for details.

 The name MUST only identify functions that are bindable to the current entity type.
 If overloads exist that cannot be bound to the current entity type, the name SHOULD address a specific function overload.

-If all Function overloads can be bound to the current entity type, the server SHOULD advertise a single Function Metadata URL that identifies all of the overloads.
+If all function overloads can be bound to the current entity type, the service SHOULD advertise a single function Metadata URL that identifies all of the overloads.

 ## 4.2 Representing a Navigation Property